mhavey/marklogic/uml2es/README.md

 ## Where To Begin
 Dive into the examples!
 The movies example is a good place to start.
 If you are planning to use MarkLogic's data hub framework, or if you are interested in semantics, begin with the hr example.

-The following how-to guide shows how to get up and running with this toolkit in MagicDraw and Papyrus: [Tool how-to's](userguide/README.md).
+Here are a few tutorials on how to use the toolkit with MagicDraw and Papyrus: [Tool how-to's](tutorials/README.md).

 ## UML-to-Entity Services Mapping
 Once you get deeper into the toolkit, you will need to better understand how the transform maps UML to Entity Services.
 Here is an overview: